ship-armada/crowdfund/ARM_TOKEN.md

 ## 3. Genesis Allocation

 All ARM is minted at deployment to the deployer address.
 Distribution to recipients is handled by the deployment script via standard `transfer()` calls after the token contract is deployed — the same pattern as the crowdfund's `loadArm()`.
-The constructor sets name, symbol, mints total supply to the deployer, and stores the immutable configuration (whitelist addresses, treasury address).
+The constructor sets name, symbol, mints total supply to the deployer, and stores the immutable configuration: whitelist addresses (crowdfund, treasury, revenue-lock), treasury address (for delegation revert), and `delegateOnBehalf` caller addresses (crowdfund, revenue-lock).

 **Deployment-time distribution (via deployment script, not constructor):**